 What happened to those two projects is thus symptomatic of the larger issue -- the lack of a clear synthesis or framework in the estuary linking habitat restoration actions to monitoring efforts to action effectiveness evaluations.
 Part of the issue may lie in the division of responsibility.
 As noted above, Bonneville informed the Council that the Corps and Bonneville have divided the estuary responsibilities such that Bonneville has assumed responsibility for a significant portion of the habitat restoration actions and status and trend monitoring, while the Corps of Engineers assumed responsibility for action effectiveness monitoring and evaluation.
 This may work, but only if there is an overarching synthesis of the habitat effectiveness monitoring and evaluation effort in the estuary to connect the elements.
 Some important elements of a synthesis are being developed (for example, the Corps of Engineers just posted a draft report titled "Evaluation of Cumulative Ecosystem Response to Restoration Projects in the Lower Columbia River and Estuary").
 Still further integration of the various elements is necessary to develop a useful comprehensive framework for the estuary.
-The This synthesis does not yet exist, and staff believes has been investigating how the Council's RME/AP review can be useful in promptingdding the responsible entities into developing an estuary-wide synthesis report as described hereit, for ISAB or ISRP review.
+The Council's RME/AP review can be useful in prompting the responsible entities o develop an estuary-wide synthesis report as described here, for ISAB or ISRP review.

-Staff recommendation: Staff recommends that the Council call for strongly encourage the responsible entities to complete an estuary-wide synthesis prior to the initiation of the review of habitat actions.
+Council recommendation: The Council calls for the responsible entities to complete an estuary-wide synthesis prior to the initiation of the review of habitat actions.
 Discussions are still occurring with the staff of Bonneville, the Corps of Engineers and others as to the precise contours of this synthesis report.
 But it should be a synthesis that will summarize the research and monitoring that has occurred or is occurring in the estuary, and how that information will be evaluated, and by what methods and on what reporting schedule, and then used to inform management decisions and priorities for restoration.
 This is necessary if the on-the ground work in the estuary (such as the CREST and CLT projects) is ever to achieve satisfactory scientific reviews and continue with minimal disruption.
 The synthesis should also assess whether protocols used for the collection of information are standardized or compatible throughout the estuary, and should assess levels of uncertainty and risk in the conclusions drawn.
 The synthesis report should inform the further development of the research, monitoring and evaluation implementation strategies to accompany the Council's draft Monitoring, Evaluation, Research and Reporting (MERR) Plan.

 Among other elements, this synthesis report should also explain more clearly the role of the one estuary monitoring project reviewed as part of this RME/AP review, the Lower Columbia River Estuary Partnership's Ecosystem Monitoring project.
 The ISRP and staff review of that specific project further highlighted the need for a synthesis of the information collected under the project and how it will be used to evaluate actions.
-The project should be contracted in such a way that it may be revisited and reshaped if and when needed to reflect the progress made through the development of the estuary wide synthesis described above.
+The project should be contracted in such a way that it may be revisited and reshaped if and when needed to reflect the progress made through the development of the estuary-wide synthesis described above.
 See the recommendations and comments for that project for additional information.

-4. Monitoring and evaluating the effectiveness and effects of artificial production actions [NOTE: Decided upon as part of "A list" decision -- Council's final language incorporated here]
+4. Monitoring and evaluating the effectiveness and effects of artificial production actions